shaziwnl/ReText-Client/README.md

 [Extension is available here!
 (Version 1.2)](https://chromewebstore.google.com/detail/retext/odiaofbnmdhgdlibchfcageipnldeceh)<br>
 A high rating would be greatly appreciated, we will keep working on more optimized prompts and more features as we move forward, thank you!

+## Versions
+- Version 1.0: An AI based text processing tool to rectify and simplify your texts so that your texting experience is as smooth as possible.

 ## Usage
 Step 1 - Highlight any text you want to rectify/rephrase \
 Step 2 - Open the extension \